Giuseppe Cuccu

 Reinforcement Learning

-A learning paradigm where the only direction for training is given by a score function over candidate solutions.
+A learning paradigm where the only direction for improvement is given by a score function over candidate solutions.

-Not to be confused with the Classical Reinforcement Learning framework, which is the most common approach to this class of problems (e.g. Deep Reinforcement Learning).
+[ Not to be confused with the Classical Reinforcement Learning framework, which is the most common approach to this class of problems, where the task is described by a Markov decision process with states, actions, values, policies, etc., and the goal is to optimize the Bellman equation. ]

-While Supervised Learning methods expect a set of labeled data "to copy from", Reinforcement Learning only provides an objective evaluation for candidate solutions and leaves the algorithm to figure out how to optimize future solutions towards improving scores.
+While Supervised Learning methods expect a set of labeled data "to copy from", Reinforcement Learning only provides an objective evaluation for candidate solutions, and leaves the algorithm to figure out how to utilize this information to improve the performance of proposed solutions over time.

 Notably, Black-Box Optimization fits this paradigm without further manipulations and setups.